ryanpeh/SmartNUS/docs/UserGuide.md

 * `opt/` The new incorrect options (if question is a `MCQ`)
 * `i/`The new importance
 <div>
+* At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* You cannot edit question type (e.g. cannot edit a Multiple Choice Question to a True-False Question)
+* You cannot edit question type (e.g. cannot edit a Multiple Choice Question to a True False Question)
-* At least one of the optional fields must be provided.

 * Edit Tags